 Why do I keep dreaming about my ex?
 An astrologer's guide to breaking the cycle

-Wondering, 'Why do I keep dreaming about my ex?'
-Relax—it's totally normal!
+If you're mad at your subconscious and wondering, 'Why do I keep dreaming about my ex?' relax—it's totally normal!

 If you're starting to become paralyzed with fear that you may still be harboring feelings for a previous S.O, or if you're questioning your current relationship, those closely connected to the cosmos believe these dreams (or nightmares, depending on how you're looking at them) are all part of the journey.
 (But do snag some crystals for anxiety if you're feeling super uptight about the situation!)